huggingface/text-embeddings-inference/README.md

           [default: float16]
           [possible values: float16, float32]

+      --pooling <POOLING>
+          Optionally control the pooling method.

+          If `pooling` is not set, the pooling configuration will be parsed from the model `1_Pooling/config.json` configuration.

+          If `pooling` is set, it will override the model pooling configuration

+          [env: POOLING=]
+          [possible values: cls, mean]

       --max-concurrent-requests <MAX_CONCURRENT_REQUESTS>
           The maximum amount of concurrent requests for this particular deployment.
           Having a low limit will refuse clients requests instead of having them wait for too long and is usually good to handle backpressure correctly

           [env: MAX_CONCURRENT_REQUESTS=]
           [default: 512]